awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-cloudwatch-metrics.md

 ### Attachment\-level metrics<a name="transit-gateway-attachment-metrics"></a>

 The following metrics are available for transit gateway attachments\.
 Most [attachment types](how-transit-gateways-work.md#tgw-attachments-overview) are supported\.
 All attachment metrics are published to the transit gateway owner's account\.
-Individual attachment metrics are also published to the attachment owner's account \(the attachment owner can view only the metrics for their own attachment\)\.
+Individual attachment metrics are also published to the attachment owner's account\.
+The attachment owner can view only the metrics for their own attachment\.

 | Metric | Description |